Estate planning – FAQs

 A witness must not be a person who is left anything in your Will (a beneficiary) and ideally should not be related to a beneficiary.
 Nor should they be your executor (or the husband or wife of your executor).

-Yes, you can nominate your solicitor or accountant as executor under your Will.
-Generally, a professional adviser will require a clause to be inserted into your Will to enable them to be paid their fee from the estate.
+Yes, you can nominate your solicitor or accountant as an executor under your Will.
+Generally, a professional adviser will require a clause to be inserted into your Will to enable them to be paid their fees from the estate for acting in this role.

 You do not need to appoint a professional.
 The role of executor does not require professional skills.
 The most important skills are common sense and the ability to make a decision.
 Your executor needs to be able to recognise when to get professional advice and help.